How To Clean A Dog Bed In 6 Simple Steps

 How To Clean A Dog Bed Without A Removable Cover

-A machine-washable removable cover makes cleaning your dog bed easier.
-However, if you can’t do it, you can still deep clean your dog’s bed following these simple steps.
+4. A machine-washable dog bed or removable cover makes cleaning your dog bed easier.
+However, if you don't have one like that, you can still deep clean your dog’s bed following these simple steps.

 Use a pet-friendly stain remover to help with this step.
 You should avoid anything with ammonia and chlorine because they can be irritant to your dog’s airways and skin.
 It’s important to follow your product’s instructions and let it treat the stains for at least a few minutes.